oemich/bmw-mqtt-bridge/docs/mqtt.md

 ```
 mycar/status
-mycar/status_stable
 ```

 and all other MQTT messages (e.g. `raw`, `vehicles`, etc.) under the same prefix.

 **status:**

-Indicates the current connection state to the BMW MQTT broker (true = connected, false = disconnected).
+Reports the connection state to the BMW MQTT broker (true = connected, false = disconnected).

-**status_stable:**

-Same as status, but the transition from true to false is delayed by 5 seconds (the delay can be configured in seconds via the environment variable STATUS_STABLE_DELAY).
+true is published immediately when the connection is established.

+false is published only after STATUS_STABLE_DELAY seconds of continuous disconnect (default: 5).

+Set STATUS_STABLE_DELAY=0 to disable the delay (instant switching).

-This prevents short disconnects — for example during token refresh — from causing flickering in clients that monitor connection status.
+This debounce avoids brief drops (e.g., during token refresh) from causing flicker in clients that monitor the status.

 ---